h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 We jumped into our currently running model's expert settings because we needed to create a single XGBoost model and set the ensemble level for the final modeling pipeline to 0.
 Why?
 To obtain an MLI interpretability report that will be easy to understand when implementing a global versus local behavior analysis.
 We will discuss this analysis in our next task to see if our model has generated bias despite excluding the race column.

 We turned off all models except for the 'XGBoost GBM Models' because, by doing so, we strictly enforce monotonicity constraints, which in turn makes our model more interpretable.
-If you want to learn more about 'XGBoost GBM Models,' you can visit the DAI 1.9 documentation on [XGBoost GBM Models](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/expert-settings.html?highlight=xgboost%20gbm%20models#xgboost-gbm-models).
+If you want to learn more about 'XGBoost GBM Models,' you can visit the Driverless AI 1.9 documentation on [XGBoost GBM Models](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/expert-settings.html?highlight=xgboost%20gbm%20models#xgboost-gbm-models).

 As noted in task one, we set the interpretability setting to 7.
 Setting the interpretability to 7 enables monotonicity constraints, significant in our post-analysis.
 Setting interpretability >= 7 enables monotonicity constraints: simpler feature transformations.
 If we use an unconstrained model and group fairness metrics, we risk creating group fairness metrics that appear to be reasonable.
 In other words, monotonicity constraints will allow us to understand and see any instances of discrimination at the individual level.